 Our family unit was changing.

 We took our last holiday together.
-All dressed for home, Bella knocked a glass of coke over her dad.
-Stress of travel, stress of returning to work had given him a short fuse and he blew.
-When he had vented, she looked at him–she was never a character to back down–‘Well, if you think I’m coming on holiday with you again.’
+All dressed for home Laura knocked a glass of coke over her dad.
+Stress of travel, stress of returning to work gave him a short fuse and he blew.
+When he had vented, Laura looked at him and said, ‘Well, if you think I’m coming on holiday with you again you can forget it.’

-That summer she holidayed with friends at a caravan park, not too far from home.
-The girls came back with boyfriends, their courtship lasted, in written form, for a while.
-I searched out one of those letters then wished I hadn’t: crude drawings of sex acts sent to my daughter.
-I shoved the letter back in the envelope, perturbed.
-Their communication came to an end–I think she felt the same way as I: disgusted.
+That summer Laura holidayed with friends at a caravan park, not too far from home.
+The girls came back with boyfriends.
+This courtship lasted, in written form, for a while.
+I searched out one of those letters then wished I had not: crude drawings of sex acts sent to my daughter.
+I shoved the letter back in the envelope.
+Their communication came to an end.
+I hoped Laura felt the same way I did: disgusted.

-Bella’s hair is dark, jet.
+Laura’s hair is dark, jet.
 Her eyes are brilliant blue.
-She has a quality that you would describe as stunning.
-She was a unique looking girl.
+She has a quality that you would describe as stunning, a unique looking girl.

-And so she finds makeup and lots of it.
-She works like an artist on her eyes, and perfects a dramatic look, her way not mine.
-I spoil her with fashion; we shop for the latest design.
+And so she found makeup.
+She worked like an artist on her eyes to perfect a dramatic look, her way not mine.
+I spoilt her with fashion, we shopped for the latest design.

-She is noticed by the popular boy at school, is taken on a date.
-It does not last.
+Laura was noticed by a popular boy at school and taken on a date.
+It did not last.
 She had tasted admiration and wanted more.
 Sadly the boy killed himself through dangerous driving.
 A tragic loss for the town, his family, and friends.
-It was Bella’s first funeral that of a teenager’s wasted life.
-Her dad drove past the gathering, reported home that she had been smoking a cigarette.
+It was Laura’s first funeral that of a teenager’s wasted life.
+Her dad drove past the gathering, reported home that Laura had been smoking a cigarette.

 Not the first time she had been spotted inhaling.
 Not the first time she swore never to smoke cigarettes again.